This article provides and understanding of the Industrious/Over-focused and Expressive/Clinging Character Strategies of Body-Centered psychotherapy.

 The Expressive/Clinging type may have sex in one place and their heart in another.
 They need to link their heart with their other feelings and be able to share feelings.
 Once they get over their uncertainty of whether they are interesting, attractive, or wanted, they can show themselves without the drama.

-This type needs to feel they are seen and listened to, but they going deeper into discussing their stories is not helpful because they are crises oriented and talking about the same thing, again and again, will just reinforce their belief systems.
+This type needs to feel they are seen and listened to, but going deeper into discussing their stories is not helpful because they are crises oriented and talking about the same thing, again and again, will just reinforce their belief systems.
 The Expressive/Clinging needs to develop a capacity to distance themselves from and witness their feelings.
 This can be achieved by slowing things down; ending the cycle so they can get out of it.
 It is difficult for them to relax, but slowing things down will actually speed up their progress; when they can relax, they can take up space without needing to be loud about it.

 Photo: Nejron Photo